louisguitton/guitton.co-hugo/content/posts/2020-05-23-last-blog-post.md

 Here, I won't dive into its features or its inception story, but rather highlight 2 of its attributes which made me think:

-1. although the project was started by a solo dev, he realised that **build it and they will come** is not true;
+1. although the project was started by a solo dev, he realized that **build it and they will come** is not true;
   instead he partnered with a content marketing expert as a co-founder, and given the tool's gained popularity, it's safe to say that this decision paid off
 1. this tool pushes the **open data** movement further as devs can now share their tracking data directly